BillRaymond/agile-in-action-minima/_posts/2023-02-21-introducing-strategic-ai-planning-and-delivery.md

 **Ron Schmelzer:** Now why go into all this is because it's the data.
 And the roles that are typically required, the most important roles in an AI organization are data engineering, data science, data quality and data quality management, data governance.

 **Ron Schmelzer:** And you might think, well, these are things, I just need a machine learning engineer, I need a developer.
 Those are the least important roles.
 I can go and download a Python toolkit in five seconds that no developer in your corporation will even be able to improve on.
 So what's the point?
 What you can't download from sci-kit or from any of these places is the data cleaning, the data collection, the data annotation.

 **Ron Schmelzer:** So the most important roles, like the fundamental key roles are data roles.
 And this is also why in a methodology and an approach to running an AI project has to be data centric.
 And this is where even the smartest people in AI are getting tripped up.

-**Ron Schmelzer:** They're saying "Why are my autonomous vehicle systems not working?
-Why is my image recognition system for my medical x-ray thing not working?"
-Said Andrew Wing, the guy who is the deep learning person, very well known who head of AI for Baidu and Google and it's created Coursera's Deep Learning course.
+**Ron Schmelzer:** They're saying &quot;Why are my autonomous vehicle systems not working?
+Why is my image recognition system for my medical x-ray thing not working?&quot; Said Andrew Wing, the guy who is the deep learning person, very well known who head of AI for Baidu and Google and it's created Coursera's Deep Learning course.
 Why doesn't my X-ray system work?
 And then he'll tell you, it's because of the data.

 **Ron Schmelzer:** So how did they get that far without doing it?
 So most organizations don't have the millions of dollars that Google and Microsoft and Facebook and all, and Amazon, those companies have.
 They don't have the 10,000 employees that Amazon had in their Alexa division to solve these problems.
 You usually only have a handful of people, so you don't have that many chances and that many resources to get it wrong.

 **Ron Schmelzer:** So get it right.
 Focus on the data and we tell people learn how to do it right.
 But you know, you know how it is, people like to roll ahead with implementing before they think about the harder stuff.